kascote/termkit/packages/termlib/README.md

 ## Acknowledges

-This library __borrows a lot__ of inspiration and ideas from this other great libraries:
+This library **draws inspiration from** of inspiration and ideas from this other great libraries:

 - [dart_console](https://github.com/timsneath/dart_console)
 - [crossterm](https://github.com/crossterm-rs/crossterm)